 If you or a loved one has been seriously injured or a loved one has been killed as a result of possible medical malpractice, contact the experienced medical malpractice lawyers at Cannon & Dunphy S.C. today.
 We hold most of the records in Wisconsin for paid medical malpractice verdicts and recoveries, including the largest medical malpractice verdict obtained ($35.3 million in Elkhorn, WI), the second-largest paid medical malpractice judgment ($25.24 million in Milwaukee, WI).
+We work on a contingency fee basis, so we don’t get paid unless you win your case.
+Our Wisconsin medical malpractice attorneys have the trial experience to ensure the best possible result.
 It won’t cost you any more to hire great lawyers.

 Medical malpractice claims should only be entrusted to an experienced medical negligence attorney.
 These cases are different than other types of personal injury cases, and they are governed by laws that apply specifically to medical negligence claims.
 Applicable laws require special filings and filing deadlines as well as limits on legal fees and patients’ rights to recover damages.